Suzuki T90

 The Suzuki T90, also known as the Suzuki Wolf is a 89 cc, two-stroke, twin-cylinder motorcycle produced by the Japanese Suzuki company between 1969 and 1972.The T90 was radically styled and except for the engine size, the model was the same as the Suzuki T125.

 Technical details

 Engine and transmission

 The T90's engine was a 180° piston ported two stroke twin of unit construction and had alloy head and cast iron barrels with the cylinders sloped forward almost to the horizontal.
 The engine had a bore and stroke of 38 × 39.6 mm and a compression ratio of 7:1.
 Claimed power output was 10.5 bhp @ 9,000 rpm, giving the machine a top speed of 68 mph.
-Fuel was delivered by twin carburettors.
+Fuel was delivered by twin carburetors.

 Primary drive was by helical gears to a multi-plate wet clutch and five speed gearbox.
 Chain drive took power to the rear wheel.